-So what's the purpose for such deceitful strategies?
-Apparently it's a matter of self-preservation.
-According to McGuide & Bernis' study, such cheating occurs because direct social interactions with large dogs could turn out being costly for them considering their petite sizes.
+So what's the purpose of such deceitful strategies?
+Apparently, it's a matter of self-preservation.
+According to McGuide & Bernis' study, such cheating occurs because direct social interactions with large dogs could turn out to be costly for them considering their petite sizes.
 And who can blame them?
-With so many large to giant dogs around, any direct encounters may put them at risk for becoming lunch.
+With so many large to giant dogs around, any direct encounters may put them at risk of becoming lunch.

 Of course, until further studies come out, these are just assumptions.
 In the meanwhile, enjoy the acrobatic show below!